karihollobaugh/kari-portfolio-page/README.md

-# I'm building a portfolio to get to know me and see my skills.
+# I have created a portfolio!